Ellisthion/minecraft-forge-1.19/README.md

 Each instance is treated as totally separate so things like graphics settings and controls aren't copied between, unfortunately.

 1. Click Add Instance
-2. TODO Choose import from zip, and import the latest modpack file.
-Note that it defaults to filtering by .zip files, but our modpack is in .mrpack format.
+2. Choose import from zip, and import the latest modpack zip file
-3. It should automatically download all the mods and set up the instance.
+3. It should automatically download all the mods and set up the instance
 4. Once it's ready, click Launch

 ## Updating